NVIDIA/NeMo/docs/sources/source/nlp/ner.rst

     She likes ...
     ...

-The labels.txt files are formatted like this:
+The labels.txt files should be formatted like this:

 .. code-block::